Poolitzer/poolitzer.github.io/_pages/starting.md

 #### client.create_page()

-You call the method `create_page` with necessary parameters from client and store it's content in a variable.
+You call `create_page` with necessary parameters from client and store it's content in a variable.
 Nice beginning.

 #### title='Test'